VincentVanGoat/Project-Euler-Problems/README.md

 # Project-Euler-Problems
-Just a boy(not in CS) trying to solve some Project Euler problems in python.
+Just a boy trying to solve some Project Euler problems in python.